miamartalia/stgnn-dengue-java/data/README.md

 ## Reproducing the public portions

+## Reproducing the public portions

+The provided `indonesia_kabupaten.geojson` contains the public administrative boundaries used in this study, and `df_centroid.csv` contains the corresponding district centroid coordinates.

+The restricted `df_final.csv` is required for the dengue modelling workflow.
-`df_centroid.csv` and `indonesia_kabupaten.geojson` can be regenerated from the public HDX GeoJSON without any restricted data.
-Only the modelling steps that use `Kasus_DBD` / `DIR` require the restricted file.
+Only the modelling steps that use `Kasus_DBD` and `DIR` require access to the restricted surveillance data.